sisoe24/Nuke-Tools/README.md

 - Includes a PySide2 plugin template.
 - Provides commands for launching Nuke instances with default or optional arguments via the terminal.
 - Enables adding environment variables to running Nuke instances.
-- [New](#14-nodes-panel) A node panel that allows you to view and interact with the nodes from Nuke current DAG.
+- [[New](#14-nodes-panel)] A node panel that allows you to view and interact with the nodes from Nuke current DAG.

 ## 1.2.
 Requirements

-Executing code will only work when NukeServerSocket is up and running.
+The interaction with Nuke is only possible when NukeServerSocket is up and running.

 ## 1.3.
 Execute code